dawranliou/dawranliou.com/content/blog/2020-11-06-rethink-syntax-highlighting.md

 authors = "Daw-Ran Liou"
 +++

+_TODO add a screenshot of my current color theme here_

 I'm a minimalist when it comes to how I like to highlighting my code - my code editor is usually almost monochromatic, just black, white, three shades of gray, and an accent color like orange.
 If those colors sounds a lot to you, I have to